Maren0000/website/_posts/2024-01-01-modding-neo-guide.md

 Although Scramble claims it supports re-encrypting unity3d files, this feature usually fails with modified files in my experience.
 You can try it on your own, but if it doesn't work then you will need to use OpenSSL.
 {: .notice--danger}

 For this step, we'll be using OpenSSL.
-You can use the command to re-encrypt any of the Unity files with the key and IV:
+You can use this command to re-encrypt any of the Unity files with the key and IV:
 ```openssl.exe aes-128-cbc -e -in <input_file> -out <output_file> -K 6d6b3a39747a785752467d4a707a7732 -iv 4e46586a6571286e3a33672738263d3b```

 If you have multiple files you want to encrypt, you can use [this batch script][OpenSSL-Script].
 Just drag and drop the files on the script and a new folder named "encrypted" will be made with all the encrypted files.